CatalogueOfLife/retired_ConversionTool/taxonmatcher/README.txt

 copies the LSID from that taxon.
 Otherwise the taxon gets assigned a new LSID.

-The logic and procedural steps in matching taxa and assigning LSIDs has been preserverd in the PHP version of the taxon matcher.
-Some auxialiary functionality that is never used when the taxon matcher is used as just one chain in a series of tools that together produce the CoL has been stripped.
+The logic and procedure for computing LSIDs have been copied from the PERL version to the PHP version as-is.
+Some utility functions in the PERL version have been left out.
 Moreover, the PHP version is set up as a library rather than a stand-alone command line script.
 However, in the demo directory you will find a script that you can run as a stand-alone command line script: taxonmatcher-cli.php.

 GETTING STARTED